 Format 2.
-SNAP PAC and SNAP-LCE controllers.
+You can use this format for serial devices connected to SNAP PAC and SNAP-LCE controllers.
 You must use this format for serial devices connected to groov EPIC processors and groov serial modules.

 With this format, you prefix the parameter values with keywords.
 This format: